gebhardm/flmlocal/README.md

 #FLM local visualizations
 This is a native implementation of the [Justgage](http:/justgage.com) gauges, the [Flot](http://www.flotcharts.org/) charts and a plain panel to be used in the [Fluksometer's](http://flukso.net) AngularJS based user interface.
 It sits on top of the [Paho JavaScript client](https://eclipse.org/paho/clients/js/).<br/>
-To utilize this implementation, copy the content of the [www/](www/) folder to your Fluksometer with firmware version >2.4.<br>
+To utilize this implementation, copy the content of the [www/](www/) folder to your Fluksometer with firmware version >2.4. - the current implementation reflects the state as of firmware version 2.4.6.<br>
 Use the linux/OSX command **scp** for this purpose; for windows use [WinSCP](http://winscp.net).

     scp -r * root@<FLM ip address>:/www/